philipfabianek/cuda-patterns/README.md

 ### 2. Build Steps

-From the root of the repository, run the following commands:
+Before building, adjust `CUDA_COMPUTE_CAPABILITY` in CMakeLists to fit your GPU.
+Then, from the root of the repository, run the following commands:

 ```bash
 mkdir build